Parma, Ohio: Education

 The Parma City School District serves Parma, Parma Heights and Seven Hills.
 The District's sports stadium is Byers Field.
 All three high schools play golf at Ridgewood for their home course.
 The rivalry that exists between these schools is well documented.
 The school district has six elementary schools, three middle schools, and two high schools: Normandy High School and Valley Forge High School.
 The former Parma Senior High School operated from 1953 to 2023.

-Constellation Schools: Parma Community public charter schools includes two elementary schools, one middle school and one high school.
+Constellation Schools: Parma Community public charter schools include two elementary schools, one middle school and one high school.

 Parma has eight private primary schools and the private Padua Franciscan High School.

 Bryant & Stratton College and Cuyahoga Community College have campuses in Parma.

 Transportation

 Parma's major north–south roads, in order from west to east, are: